xiezili/GitHub/README.md

 To run server unit tests:
 - In the terminal, go to the root directory of the project (Trivia-Game) and run:
 `python -m web_app.run_unit_tests`

+Take a look at the wiki to see where to find what.